-Search Engine Optimization (SEO) is a hot buzz term in Digital Marketing.
+Search Engine Optimization (SEO) is a hot buzz term in User Experience.
 But what is Search Engine Optimization and why is it important?
 The quick answer is that building a new website no matter how amazing it is does not guarantee that it’ll effectively drive traffic to the site.
 When potential customers are searching the web for answers to satisfy a need or answer a question they may be looking for your services.
 Knowing whom your target audience is and what your prospective customers are searching for is vital to the success of your online business front.

 What Are the Benefits of SEO?

-A common question that clients tend to ask our team of Digital Marketing Consultants clients is “What’s the benefit of SEO?”
+A common question that clients tend to ask our team of User Experience Consultants clients is “What’s the benefit of SEO?”
 In the example highlighted in the Case Study PowerSchool had a well built website with lots of bells and whistles as well as a design that provided a friendly user experience.
 Despite this PowerSchool was not getting the desired amount of traffic to their site.
 After partnering with CTS a thorough Technical SEO Audit was performed.
 Our team discovered red flags that were hindering the user experience and ability for Google to read the page properly.

 The first area of improvement was to change the focus from "who" PowerSchool was to "what" PowerSchool is and the services that they provided for clients.
 Through this change of focus and the implementation of other SEO best practices PowerSchool was able to improve their organic Search Engine Result Page (SERP) rankings from being deeply buried in the index to obtaining a spot on the 1st page in Google for their targeted keywords.